The Nobel Prize in Literature 1966

 Residence at the time of the award: Sweden

 Prize motivation: “for her outstanding lyrical and dramatic writing, which interprets Israel's destiny with touching strength”

 Prize share: 1/2

 Nelly Sachs was born in Berlin to a wealthy family with Jewish roots.
 Her father was a factory owner.
-Nelly suffered from poor health and so was schooled at home.
-She became fascinated with Selma Lagerlöf's works at a young age, and corresponded with her by letter.
-Selma Lagerlöf helped Nelly Sachs and her mother to flee from Nazi Germany to Sweden in 1940.
-Several members of her immediate family ultimately became victims of the Holocaust.
-The Nazi persecution left deep scars in Nelly Sachs' psyche and also influenced her writing.
-She continued to live in Stockholm until her death.
+Sachs suffered from poor health and so was schooled at home.
+She became fascinated with Selma Lagerlöf's works at a young age, and corresponded with Lagerlöf by letter.
+Lagerlöf helped Sachs and her mother to flee from Nazi Germany to Sweden in 1940.
+Several members of Sachs' immediate family ultimately became victims of the Holocaust.
+The Nazi persecution left deep scars in Sachs' psyche and also influenced her writing.
+Sachs continued to live in Stockholm until her death.